 The Grachtengordel was a major expansion to Amsterdam when its population started to rapidly grow.
 The four main canals that make up this part of town from Singel to Prinsengracht wrap their way around the old city all the way east to the Amstel River.
 The canals here are wider and home to dozens of houseboats.
 This is Amsterdam in its finest beauty – arching bridges across canals lined with old houses, each decorated with a different style of gables.
 Since Amsterdam had a pretty uniform building code, the gables were a way for owners to differentiate themselves.
 Some are a real work of art.

 The Jordaan is just further to the west of the Grachtengordel.
-Its narrower canals and streets which are more like lanes, make for a very pleasant stroll.
-And with its cafes, boutiques and speciality shops – it really has a vibe of its own.
-It’s no surprise that the Jordaan is a very sought after neighbourhood in the center of Amsterdam.
+Its narrower canals and streets which are more like lanes make for a very pleasant stroll.
+And with its cafes, boutiques and specialty shops – it really has a vibe of its own.
+It’s no surprise that the Jordaan is a very sought after neighborhood in the center of Amsterdam.

 Visiting the Anne Frank House